jsakamoto/Toolbelt.AspNetCore.MarkdownPages/README.md

 ### Inject custom CSS files

-You can inject CSS file when calling `UseMarkdownPages()` method with options.
+You can append custom CSS file when calling `UseMarkdownPages()` method with options.

 ```csharp
   app.UseMarkdownPages(new MarkdownPagesOptions {